 The National Foundation for the Deaf (NFD) is a New Zealand organisation that promotes the rights, interests and welfare New Zealanders with hearing loss.
 They offer people support to communicate effectively, live positively and achieve to their potential.
 They collaborate with people who are deaf or hard of hearing, and with professionals like audiologists in the hearing sector to address issues affecting human rights and quality of life.

 Hearing aids are complex devices.
-It’s requires knowledge, experience and continual up-skilling and learning to choose the best devices for your individual situation.
+It requires knowledge, experience and continual up-skilling and learning to choose the best devices for your situation.
 Here are some questions to ask when deciding which audiologist you want to work with and during the consultation.

 Only NZAS members can access government funding including the Ministry of Health subsidy and ACC.
-Members are governed by a code of ethics and there is a complaints procedure if you need it.
+A code of ethics governs members, and there is a complaints procedure if you need it.

 An audiologist uses skill and experience to get the best out of your hearing device.
 In larger practices experienced audiologists are available to mentor newer ones.

-It is important to be clear about what orients success with hearing aids and you and your audiologist must be clear on the same goals.
+It is essential to be clear about what determines success with hearing aids, and you and your audiologist must be clear on the same goals.

 Maree’s answer: We have both objective and subjective goals for our hearing aid fittings.

 Objectively – we measure how the hearing aids function in your ears using real ear measures.
-Each individual persons ear shape changes the way that hearing aids are amplified so we compare the way your hearing aids are amplifying to a standard target.
-The hearing aid output is modified to your individual hearing loss and ear acoustics.
+Each persons ear shape changes the way that hearing aids are sound, so we compare the way your hearing aids are amplifying to a standard target.
+We will modify the hearing aid output to your hearing loss and ear acoustics.

 It is important to know if the Audiologist travels from another town.
 You may need several visits to get your hearing aids tuned properly, so the audiologist should be available long term.

-Maree’s answer: Our clinic is located at 66 Michaels Ave in Ellerslie, Auckland.
-We love our nice quiet street, we have plenty of parking right out side and there are no stairs to climb (wheelchair friendly).
+Maree’s answer: Auckland Hearing is located at 66 Michaels Ave in Ellerslie, Auckland.
+We love our nice quiet street, we have plenty of parking right outside, and there are no stairs to climb (wheelchair friendly).
 We also have a lovely cafe next door where our clients often go for coffee before and after their appointments.
-At this stage we are open on Tuesdays, Wednesdays and Fridays, with more days opening soon.
-I have the flexibility to see people outside the normal hours if needed.
+At this stage, clinic days are Mondays, Wednesdays and Thursdays, with admin support (repairs etc.) other days.
+I have the flexibility to see people outside the regular hours if needed.

-You want to be sure a device is recommended because it works best with your hearing, is robust and you will be able to manage it.
-Check that there is good back up service.
+You want to be sure that we recommend a device because it works best with your hearing, is robust and you will be able to manage it.
+Check that there is a good back up service.

 Maree’s Answer: As an independent hearing clinic I do not have preferred supplier agreements with any manufacturers.
-This is one of the many reasons I set up an independent clinic – so I can fit the hearing aids I believe are the best for each individual.
+This is one of the many reasons I set up an independent clinic – so we can choose the best hearing aid option to meet each clients needs.

 Hearing aids brands.
-In the last few months I fitted hearing aids from Oticon, Phonak, Signia (Siemens) and Widex, and I am open to fitting other suppliers if I believe they have a product that will suit a particular clients needs.
+In the last few months I fitted hearing aids from Oticon, Phonak, Signia (Siemens) and Widex, and I am open to trialling other suppliers if I believe they have a product that will suit a particular client’s needs.
 I attend seminars and see reps from each manufacturer and keep up with new developments in the industry so I can give the most up to date advice.
-The model chosen within each brand will depend on the each individuals specific needs.
+The model chosen within each brand will depend on each clients individual’s specific needs.

-Needs assessment.
-The hearing aids I recommend for each individual will depend on many factors including their hearing loss, lifestyle and budget.
-At the needs assessment appointment we ask many questions about your hearing challenges, listening environments and what your goals are for hearing better.
+Your needs assessment.
+The hearing aids I recommend for each client will depend on many factors including their hearing loss, lifestyle and budget.
+At the needs assessment appointment, we ask many questions about your hearing challenges, listening environments and what your goals are for hearing better.
 From there we will choose a hearing device that meets your needs and is within your budget.

 Back up service: We want to be sure that the hearing aids are meeting your hearing needs.
-When choosing to get hearing aids from Auckland Hearing all your appointments are included for at least 6 months.
-Hearing aids usually have a 2 year warranty, some have a 3 year warranty and we work with manufactures that have a very good back up service if faults are found.
+When choosing to get hearing aids from Auckland Hearing, we include all your appointments for at least six months.
+Hearing aids usually have a 2-year warranty; some have a 3-year warranty.
+We work with manufacturers that have an excellent backup service.
 We recommend you have a hearing review and hearing aid adjustment every 1 – 2 years to be sure the hearing aids continue to work as well as possible for you.

-Government subsidies are available only once every 6 years, so it is important you get up to date aids, not older models that may be on discount.
+Government subsidies are available only once every six years, so it is essential you get up to date aids, not older models that may be on discount.

 The brain needs time to adjust to new levels of sound.
 A trial can last 6 to 8 weeks and you should be clear you can get a refund during this period if you are not satisfied.